William Edwin Franklin: Bishop of Davenport

-The diocese lost two of its colleges just after the turn of the 21st century.
-Marycrest International University in Davenport, which began as a woman's college in the 1930s, closed its doors in 2002.
-Mt.
-St. Clair College in Clinton, Iowa, expanded and became The Franciscan University in 2002 and then the Franciscan University of the Prairies two years later.
-In 2005, it was sold to Bridgepoint Education, Inc. and became Ashford University, ending its affiliation with the Catholic Church.

-In 2002, Franklin received allegations of sexual abuse of minors in the 1970's by William Wiebler, a diocese priest.
-After Wiebler confessed his crimes to Franklin, the bishop ordered him to enter the Vianney Renewal Center, a treatment facility for priests in Dittmer, Missouri.
-However, Wiebler later checked out of the facility and moved into a private residence in University City, Missouri, outside the diocese.
+In 2002, Franklin received allegations of sexual abuse of minors in the 1970's by Reverend William Wiebler.
+After Wiebler confessed his crimes to Franklin, the bishop sent him to the Vianney Renewal Center, a treatment facility for priests in Dittmer, Missouri.
+Wiebler later checked out of the facility, however, and moved into a private residence in University City, Missouri, outside the diocese.
 In 2004, the diocese settled the claims of 37 sexual abuse victims for $9 million dollars; one of the priests named in the settlement was Wiebler.
 He was laicized in January 2006, several months before his death.

-In 2006, the diocese celebrated its 125th anniversary.
-A eucharistic congress was held to mark the occasion at the LeClaire Park Bandshell.
-Bishop Paul Coakly preached the homily at the concluding mass.
 On October 10, 2006, the diocese filed for Chapter 11 bankruptcy protection.
 According to Franklin, this was to properly managed the settlement of sexual abuse lawsuits facing the diocese.

 Retirement and legacy

-On October 12, 2006, Pope Benedict XVI accepted Franklin's letter of resignation as Bishop of Davenport.
+On October 12, 2006, Pope Benedict XVI accepted Franklin's letter of resignation as bishop of Davenport.
 Franklin Hall, a residence hall at St. Ambrose University in Davenport, Iowa is named in his honor.